Passes are distributed as URLs:

 Import and Field Mapping

-- Navigate to the same project and template used for Format CSV.
+- Go to the same project and template used when formatting your CSV.

-- Click the Select a .csv file button.
-Only .csv files will be available
+- Click Select a .csv file and choose your file.

 - Matched CSV headers and Field Names will auto-select.
 Use the dropdown menu to select the correct Field Name per CSV header, or leave blank if there is no corresponding Field Name or if you wish to not match to the CSV header, e.g. a field name matches but you don't want it displayed on the pass.

-- Click the Confirm Mapping button after you have completed mapping each field.
+- Click Confirm Mapping after you have completed mapping each field.

 When your CSV file has finished uploading/validating, an email confirmation and download link will be sent to the provided address.